Kydang2204/Trial-nestjs-app/README.md

 **11-12-13/7**
 - Adding module file,
-- Researching about Typescript, Nestjs.
+- Researching about nestjs.

+**14-15-16-19-20/7**
+- Connecting app to Mongdb.
+- Editing module, controller, service of app and user.